Skip to main content

 Disclosure: Some links on this page are affiliate links.
 If you purchase through them, we may earn a small commission at no additional cost to you.

-By Bags, Fashion, Gadgets, Tech, Tools, Video
+By Tools, Video

 Video Overview

-Thanks to HICONSUMPTION for this video covering 16 items exploring carry organization and bag options.
-HICONSUMPTION consistently delivers hands-on, practical coverage of everyday carry gear — the kind of channel that focuses on how things actually perform rather than spec-sheet talking points.
+Thanks to Max LVL EDC for this video covering 1 item with a focus on blades and cutting tools.
+Max LVL EDC consistently delivers hands-on, practical coverage of everyday carry gear — the kind of channel that focuses on how things actually perform rather than spec-sheet talking points.
 Whether you’re building your first kit or refining a carry you’ve had for years, the gear in this video is worth knowing about.

 Items and/or Gear Mentioned in the Video